MyLadder/PageScrollView/README.md

 **support basic function as below listed:**

-* layout orientation either Horizontal and Vertical .
+* layout orientation either Horizontal or Vertical .
-* scroll any child to its start and end position to be fixed .
+* scroll any child to its start or end position and ceiling there.
-* interface PageTransformer , OnPageChangeListener and OnScrollChangeListener ;
+* work well with PageTransformer,PageChangeListener, ScrollChangeListener and VisibleRangeChangeListener;
-* maxWidth&maxHeight,content gravity and all of its child layout_gravity .
+* maxWidth&maxHeight,content gravity and child layout_gravity .
 * smooth scroll any child to its start or centre with a optional offset and anim duration.

 Why to Usage
 ============

-  1. when you want use a simple ScrollView with some child ceiling top or bottom , or you don't like to nest a LinearLayout in it as usually,and your want a specified max width or height.
+  1. completely instead of ScrollView or HorizontalScrollView without nest a LinearLayout.
+  2. scroll any child view to top or bottom and ceiling and float there .
+  3. easy to listen on the visible index range change .
-  2. when you need use a ViewPager to display different width and height child and can make any selected item center parent,or need add a header or footer view to its edge.
+  4. using like a ViewPager but also support child with different width and height with selected item centre in parent.
+  5. quite convenient to add a header or footer view to its edge.
+  6. support setMaxWidth and setMaxHeight and can make all child to fill parent when measured not match parent size.

-  so don't hesitate to use PageScrollView , it can support all above interaction requirement.
+  so don't hesitate to use PageScrollView , it can support all above interaction requirement and more .

 How to Usage
 ============